Catherine McClements: Career

+Screen

-In 1993 she had a role in The Girl from Tomorrow Part II: Tomorrow's End.
-McClements is best known for her starring role as Rachel Goldstein in the Australian police drama Water Rats from 1996 to 1999.
-She had a recurring guest role on The Secret Life of Us in 2001, for which she won the AFI Award for Best Actress in a Guest Role in a Television Drama.
-She later starred as Rosie in the 2003 drama series CrashBurn and appeared in the Network Ten telemovie Mary Bryant in 2005.
+In 1993, McClements had a role in The Girl from Tomorrow Part II: Tomorrow's End.
+She is best known, however, for her starring role as Rachel Goldstein in the Australian police drama Water Rats from 1996 to 1999.
+She followed this up with a recurring guest role on The Secret Life of Us in 2001, for which she won the AFI Award for Best Actress in a Guest Role in a Television Drama.

+She starred as Rosie in the 2003 drama series CrashBurn and appeared in the Network Ten telemovie Mary Bryant in 2005.

-From 2008 she played Inspector/Superintendent Kerry Vincent, in the Australian police drama Rush, and psychologist Christine Williams in the Showcase drama Tangle.
+From 2008 she played Inspector/Superintendent Kerry Vincent in the Australian police drama Rush, and psychologist Christine Williams in the Showcase drama Tangle.
 A second and third season of Tangle and Rush respectively were announced in 2009 and both aired in 2010.
 Tangle and Rush were commissioned for new seasons, both to start filming in mid-2011.
-In 2010, McClements won an AFI award for her role in Tangle.
-She has also won ASTRA awards for her role in Tangle in 2011 and 2013.
+In 2010, McClements won an AFI Award for her role in Tangle.
+She has also won ASTRA Awards for her role in Tangle in 2011 and 2013.

-McClements is also an accomplished stage actress who has appeared in stage productions for many theatre companies, including Belvoir St Theatre, the Melbourne Theatre Company, the Sydney Theatre Company, Bell Shakespeare and the Malthouse Theatre.
-In 1987, she worked in Adelaide with the South Australia Theatre Company.

-In 2011, McClements guest starred in a YouTube and Facebook-only show called Queer as F**k, playing Mel who was a friend of main character Aaron (Gary Abrahams).
+In 2011, McClements guest starred in a YouTube and Facebook-only show called Queer as F**k, playing Mel, a friend of main character Aaron (Gary Abrahams).

 In 2012, McClements was cast as Meg Jackson in Wentworth, a contemporary reimagining of the Australian classic Prisoner.
 She was cast in a leading role for Season One of Wentworth, but her character did not appear beyond episode one.
-Also in 2013, McClements returned to the stage in Sharr White's play The Other Place for the Melbourne Theatre Company and Phèdre for Bell Shakespeare.

 Earlier in 2013, McClements was cast in new ABC telemovie The Broken Shore, alongside Don Hany, Dan Wyllie and Claudia Karvan.
 It premiered at the Adelaide Film Festival in October 2013 and aired on the ABC in early 2014.

 In September 2013, McClements was cast in the film The Menkoff Method, directed by David Parker.

 In 2019 she starred in Ms Fisher's Modern Murder Mysteries as Birdie Birnside.

-In August 2022 she plays the part of a teacher in the State Theatre Company South Australia and Sydney Theatre Company co-production Chalkface, written by Angela Betzien.
-The play opens at the Dunstan Playhouse in Adelaide.
+In August 2022 she played the part of a teacher in the State Theatre Company South Australia and Sydney Theatre Company co-production Chalkface, written by Angela Betzien.
+The play opened at the Dunstan Playhouse in Adelaide.

+In 2023, McClements was announced as part of the cast for SBS series Erotic Stories.
+She was also announced as part of the cast of the third and final season of ABC drama Total Control, as well as ABC drama Return to Paradise.
+On 21 November 2024, it was announced that McClements was a part of the cast for ABC drama The Family Next Door.
+McClements was also named for Netflix series Apple Cider Vinegar.
+On 31 January 2025, McClements was announced as part of the cast for the Netflix series The Survivors.
+On 17 April 2025, McClements would return for the second series of Return to Paradise as the show would enter production again.